08 Aug Research Launch!

 We are excited to announce that we have recently concluded a piece of in depth research funded by the Paul Hamlyn Foundation.
 The research was connected to our 2018 school’s tour of The Vultures’ Song and involved teachers and leaders from four primary schools based in Leeds working with us as co-researchers over an 18 month period.

-The research focuses on an area of the curriculum that makes up an important part of OFSTED’s school inspection framework – Social, Moral, Spiritual and Cultural Development (SMSC), and explores the impact of using The Vultures’ Song and accompanying digital learning resources to support SMSC teaching and learning.
-We anticipate that this research will most appeal to teachers and those with an interest in education, as well as theatre companies and practitioners working in and with schools.
+The research explores the impact of using The Vultures’ Song and accompanying digital learning resources to support Social, Moral, Spiritual and Cultural Development (SMSC) teaching and learning – an area of the curriculum that makes up an important part of OFSTED’s school inspection framework.
+We anticipate that this research will appeal most to teachers and those with an interest in education, as well as theatre companies and practitioners working in and with schools.